 7-IV.B.
-MEDICAL EXPENSE DEDUCTION
+HEALTH AND MEDICAL CARE EXPENSE DEDUCTION

-Policies related to medical expenses are found in 6-II.D.
+Policies related to health and medical care expenses are found in 6-II.D.
 The amount of the deduction will be verified following the standard verification procedures described in Part I.